 1. THE OATH OF THE VAYUPUTRAS BY AMISH TRIPATHI

-Shiva is gathering his forces.
-He reaches the Naga capital, Panchavati, and Evil is finally revealed.
-As, the Neelkanth prepares for a holy war against his true enemy, a man whose name instils dread in the fiercest of warriors.
+Shiva is preparing his forces.
+Evil is finally revealed when he reaches Panchavati, the Naga capital.
+A holy war is about to begin between Neelkanth and his true enemy, a man whose name engenders fear among even the fiercest of warriors.

-Will he succeed?
-And what will be the real cost of battling Evil?
+Is he likely to succeed?
+How much will it really cost to defeat Evil?
 To India?
 And to Shiva’s soul?

 2. SITA: WARRIOR OF MITHILA BY AMISH TRIPATHI

-Continue the epic journey with Amish’s latest: A thrilling adventure that chronicles the rise of an orphan, who became the prime minister.
-And then, a Goddess.
+Follow Amish’s latest adventure: A thrilling adventure about an orphan who became prime minister.
+Next, a Goddess.

 Recommended: Ram Chandra Series By Amish Tripathi